caiovincius/SIESTA-Shell-Tools/SIESTA-PDOS-Utility/README.md

 ## Terminal Commands

 - The First option that will appear is:
-- -s, --species   Choose which atom species with its corresponding energy levels will be plotted.
+- -s or --species:   Choose which atom species with its corresponding energy levels will be plotted.
 If you want all the energy levels of an atom, don't specify them.
                    Syntax: ATOM:ATOM-2s:ATOM_gga-2p:ATOM-3...
                            all (all atom species without separating their energy levels)
--    -f, --fermi     Change the Fermi Level to another value, such as 0, -2...
+-    -f or --fermi:     Change the Fermi Level to another value, such as 0, -2...
--    -c, --cut       Split the PDOS from some atom until another.
+-    -c or --cut:       Split the PDOS from some atom until another.
 Useful in systems which have 2 compounds with the same atoms, for
                    example: Carbon nanotube with Ethanol.
                    Syntax: INTEGER-INTEGER-INTEGER-INTEGER...
                    (Only positive integers)
--    -xmg, --enable-xmg
+-    -xmg or --enable-xmg
                    A .agr file, compatible with the xmgrace software, will be generated with the correct labels and subtitles.
                    The X and Y Axis values have to be definied by the user,